vikashk1/node/doc/api/http2.md

 The file descriptor is not closed when the stream is closed, so it will need to be closed manually once it is no longer needed.
-Note that using the same file descriptor concurrently for multiple streams is not supported and may result in data loss.
+Using the same file descriptor concurrently for multiple streams is not supported and may result in data loss.
 Re-using a file descriptor after a stream has finished is supported.